 Hardware limited my options.

 I have a Dell computer that can handle the basic to intermediate streaming software and equipment.
 My Logitech C920 webcam streams at 1080 x 760 HD as I don’t own a DSLR.
-And what I’ve read, not all DSLR cameras are suitable for streaming video as the DSLR was not designed for that purpose of being a webcam.
-Unlike my C920 webcam, a plug and play device, the DSLR may require additional software and cables to setup.
+And what I’ve read, not all DSLR cameras are suitable for streaming video as the DSLR was not designed to be a webcam.
+Unlike my C920 webcam, a plug-and-play device, the DSLR may require additional software and cables to set up.
 You don’t need 4K streaming video as some platforms do not accept 4K video, and you’ll find your computer lags when streaming hi-res video.
 My best options were to go for good clean images vs. 4K streaming.

-I know what your thinking, “Can I use my cellphone”?
-Yes – but with limitation.
-If you’re trying to get a two camera angle, you need a central hub, i.e., a computer to process the video input and stream the video.
-Open Broadcast Softwares (OBS) is what I use as software.
+I know what you are thinking, “Can I use my cellphone”?
+Yes – but with limitations.
+If you’re trying to get a two-camera angle, you need a central hub, i.e., a computer, to process the video input and stream the video.
+Open Broadcast Software (OBS) is what I use as software.
 But OBS doesn’t connect your cellphone; it just controls the phones.
 A couple of fellow entertainers and I spent hours researching, testing, and with each failure, we came up with these two options.

 Here is what we learned.
 IP Web and Droidcam are the best options.
 Look for these apps where you download your phone apps.
 These apps turn your phone into webcams.
 You stream the video via WIFI, Bluetooth, or USB connection.
 Streaming app software uses an IP address to send video to a computer.
 You don’t need high-end skills; download the app to your phone, type an IP address into a web browser, and you’re done.
 Your cell phone will be broadcasting to your computer.